3lpsy/bugmenace/README.md

 ### Seclists

 Seclists is on the box under /opt/wordlists but is zipped and needs to be unzipped to be used.

+## Other Uses

+Don't want to target AWS?
+Open an Issue and/or PR a build for your favorite hosting provider.

+Hate the cloud?
+Just steel the provision.install.sh script (though you may need the provision.sh script as well).